-- Determining the capacity of the child or young person’s parents to care for the child or promote their safety is paramount.
+- Determining the capacity of the child or young person’s parents to care for the child and promote their safety is paramount.

-- Child protection or the contracted case manager are always responsible for undertaking lead case management and working with the child and family/carer toward the permanency objective, regardless of how many other medical and/or disability professionals are involved.
+- Child Protection or the contracted case manager is always responsible for undertaking lead case management and working with the child and family/carer toward the permanency objective, and in progressing children’s court orders or conditions which may be in place, regardless of how many other medical and/or disability professionals are involved.

-- Protective concerns must be acted upon promptly and thoroughly by child protection to promote the child’s safety, including children who reside in OOHC .
-Additional specialist risk assessments may be required to meet the safety, development and wellbeing needs of the child and those around them.
-The Child Protection Practitioner or Contracted Case Manager must oversee the implementation of any recommendations from these assessments, and review their ongoing effectiveness at each care team meeting.
+- Protective concerns must be acted upon promptly and thoroughly by Child Protection to promote the child’s safety, including children who reside in care.
+In addition to completing child protection risk assessment, additional specialist risk assessments may be required to meet the safety, development and wellbeing needs of the child and those around them.
+The child protection practitioner or contracted case manager must oversee the implementation of any recommendations from these assessments and review their ongoing effectiveness at each care team meeting.

 - Siblings of children with a disability and/or complex medical need are also vulnerable and must have their safety, development and wellbeing needs met.

-- If direct child protection involvement with a young person with a significant or complex disability or complex medical needs is ceasing at or after 16 years 9 months but before 18 years of age, it is critical that appropriate arrangements are in place to provide continued support.
+- If direct child protection involvement with a young person with a significant or complex disability or complex medical needs is ceasing at or after 16 years 9 months but before 18 years of age, it is critical that appropriate arrangements are in place to provide continued support, including consideration of referring to the Office of the Public Advocate.
 This will increase safeguarding for vulnerable young people who are close to, or are 17, where thereafter Child Protection no longer has statutory authority to intervene.

 - What is the nature and extent of the child’s disability or condition and are all medical terms, reports, diagnoses, and the prognosis understood?

-- What amount of time does the child spend in facility based respite care?
+- What amount of time does the child spend, if any, in facility based respite care?
 Research supports the view that overreliance on facility based respite care can lead to a climate of increased vulnerability and feelings of powerlessness.